House at 130 Mohegan Avenue

-The House at 130 Mohegan Avenue, also known as the House of Steel or Steel House, is a prefabricated, modular, International Style house in New London, Connecticut, United States.
+The House at 130 Mohegan Avenue, also known as Rusty, the House of Steel or Steel House, is a prefabricated, modular, International Style house in New London, Connecticut, United States.
 The House was designed by Howard T. Fisher, who founded General Houses, Inc. in 1932.
 Winslow Ames, a professor of art history at Connecticut College and the art director of the Lyman Allyn Museum, had the home built after attending the Century of Progress Exposition in Chicago.
 The House is a single story 21 ft by 37 ft rectangular steel prefabricated home that rests upon a concrete slab.
 It originally had a flat roof and included an attached garage.
 Throughout the years, the house has undergone significant alteration, including the addition of a gable roof.

 The house was used by Ames, and later by Connecticut College, as a rental property, until the structure was slated for demolition in 2004.
 The push to restore the house is credited to Doug Royalty, who worked with the college's Abigail Van Slyck.
 Completed in 2013, restoration cost $500,000 and involved several phases, including the dismantling, transportation, and reassembly of the house.
 The house was added to the Connecticut Historic Register in July 2007 and it was added to the National Register of Historic Places on October 28, 2009.